diogocampos/chrome-cli/README.md

 ## Usage

-`chrome` launches and passes its arguments directly to Google Chrome.
+The `chrome` command launches and passes its arguments directly to Google Chrome.

 ```sh
 # Open a new window